Union Budget 2021-22

 Clarity on Production Linked Incentive scheme

 Similarly, the auto component industry awaits clarity and operational details on Production Linked Incentive (PLI) scheme to boost manufacturing.
 PLI had allocated INR 57,000 crore for the auto segment and another INR 18,100 crore for the advanced chemistry cell batteries (Li-Ion battery); having the potential to initiate huge forthcoming investments and further help the automobile industry achieve globally competitive scales in the chosen segments.
 Hence, automobile original equipment manufacturers (OEMs) are also focusing on reducing dependency on imports and establishing supply chains with Indian vendors in segments where automotive ecosystem has limited capabilities.
-Moreover, the competitive import tariffs need to be startegised to promote domestic manufacturing towards expected global trade trends.
+Moreover, the competitive import tariffs need to be strategised to promote domestic manufacturing towards expected global trade trends.

 Introduction of new scrappage policy